Cod liver oil: Therapeutic uses

-Though similar in fatty acid composition to other fish oils, cod liver oil has higher concentrations of vitamins A and D. According to the United States Department of Agriculture, a tablespoon (13.6 grams or 14.8 mL) of cod liver oil contains 4,080 μg of retinol (vitamin A) and 34 μg (1360 IU) of vitamin D. The Dietary Reference Intake of vitamin A is 900 μg per day for adult men and 700 μg per day for women, while that for vitamin D is 15 μg per day.
-The Tolerable upper intake levels (ULs) are 3000 μg/day and 100 μg/day, respectively.
+Though similar in fatty acid composition to other fish oils, cod liver oil has higher concentrations of vitamins A and D. According to the United States Department of Agriculture, a tablespoon (13.6 grams or 14.8 mL) of cod liver oil contains 4,080 μg of vitamin A and 34 μg (1360 IU) of vitamin D. The Dietary Reference Intake of vitamin A is 900 μg per day for adult men and 700 μg per day for women.
+The tolerable upper intake level (UL) is 3000 μg/day.
+For children ages 1-3 years the vitamin A RDA and UL are 300 and 600 μg/day, respectively, for children ages 4-8 years 400 and 900 μg/day.
 People consuming cod liver oil as a source of omega-3 fatty acids should pay attention to how much vitamin A and vitamin D this adds to their diet.

 Cod liver oil is approximately 20% omega-3 fatty acids.
-For this reason cod liver oil may be beneficial in secondary prophylaxis after a heart attack.
-Diets supplemented with cod liver oil have also been demonstrated to have beneficial effects on psoriasis and depression.
+For this reason, cod liver oil may be beneficial in secondary prophylaxis after a heart attack.
+Diets supplemented with cod liver oil have been demonstrated to have beneficial effects on psoriasis, and daily supplementation has been shown to be correlated with lower rates of high-severity depression.

 Potential adverse effects

-A tablespoon (13.6 g) of cod liver oil contains 136% of the UL for preformed vitamin A (retinol).
-Vitamin A accumulates in the liver, and can reach harmful levels sufficient to cause hypervitaminosis A. Pregnant women may want to consider consulting a doctor when taking cod liver oil because of the high amount of retinol.
+For vitamin A, a tablespoon (13.6 g) of cod liver oil contains 136% of the adult UL, 680% of the UL for children ages 1-3 years, and 453% of the UL for children ages 4-8 years.
+Even a teaspoon a day (1/3 of a tablespoon) exceeds the UL for children ages 1-8 years.
+Vitamin A accumulates in the liver, and can reach harmful levels sufficient to cause hypervitaminosis A.

-Fatty acid oxidation and environmental toxins content are reduced when purification processes are applied to produce refined fish oil products.
+Reducing fatty acid oxidation and environmental toxin exposure requires purification processes as part of manufacturing of refined fish oil products.

 Other uses

 In Newfoundland, cod liver oil was sometimes used as the liquid base for traditional red ochre paint, the coating of choice for use on outbuildings and work buildings associated with the cod fishery.

-In Tübingen, Germany, drinking a glass of cod liver oil is the punishment for the loser at the traditional Stocherkahnrennen, a punting boat race by University of Tübingen groups.
+In Tübingen, Germany, drinking a glass of cod liver oil is the punishment for the participants in the last-place boat at the traditional Stocherkahnrennen, an annual punting boat race.